Toggle: English / Spanish

 - Children in day care

 - Members of the military

 - People who have gotten tattoos

-MRSA infections in patients in health care facilities tend to be severe.
-These staph infections may be in the bloodstream, heart, lungs, or other organs, urine, or in the area of a recent surgery.
-Some symptoms of these severe infections are:
+MRSA infection in patients who are in health care facilities tend to be severe.
+These staph infections may be in the bloodstream, heart, lungs or other organs, urine, or in the area of a recent surgery.
+Some symptoms of these severe infections include:

 - Chest pain

 - Fever and chills